kontent-ai/boilerplate-net/README.md

 You can regenerate the models using the included PowerShell script that utilizes the model generator utility.
 The script is located at .

 ### How to resolve links
-Rich text elements in Kentico Kontent can contain links to other content items.
+Rich text elements in Kontent can contain links to other content items.
 It's up to a developer to decide how the links should be represented on a live site.
 Resolution logic can be adjusted in the [`CustomContentLinkUrlResolver`](https://github.com/Kentico/kontent-boilerplate-net/blob/master/src/content/Kentico.Kontent.Boilerplate/Resolvers/CustomContentLinkUrlResolver.cs).
 See the [documentation](https://github.com/Kentico/delivery-sdk-net/wiki/Resolving-Links-to-Content-Items) for detailed info.

 ### How to set up webhook-enabled caching

-All content retrieved from Kentico Kontent is by default [cached](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Caching-responses) for 24 minutes.
+All content retrieved from Kontent is by default [cached](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Caching-responses) for 24 minutes.
 When content is stale (a newer version exists) it is cached for only 2 seconds.
 You can change the expiration times via the `DeliveryCacheOptions` in [Startup](https://github.com/Kentico/kontent-boilerplate-net/blob/master/src/content/Kentico.Kontent.Boilerplate/Startup.cs#L40-L44).

 If you want to invalidate cache items as soon as they're updated in Kontent, you need to [create a webhook](https://docs.kontent.ai/tutorials/develop-apps/integrate/using-webhooks-for-automatic-updates#a-creating-a-webhook) and point it to the `/Webhooks/Webhooks` relative path of your application.
 The URL of the app needs to be publicly accessible, e.g. `https://myboilerplate.azurewebsites.net/Webhooks/Webhooks`.
 Finally, copy the API secret and store it as `KenticoKontentWebhookSecret` in your `Configuration` object, typically in the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) or [Azure Key Vault](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration)